AhmedMLabib/admin-dashboard/README.md

 ---

 ## Usage

-This demo is **read-only** and intended to showcase the template.
-You cannot save changes.
-To use the full template, please download the full source code here: [Full Template on Gumroad](https://alabib.gumroad.com/l/xspwhhm)

 1. Open the demo link in your browser.
 2. Explore sidebar, pages, tables, Dark Mode, and color customization.